EU import conditions for poultry and poultry products

 All other interested parties and private businesses should contact their competent authority and communicate with the European Union via this channel.

 Animals and animal products entering the Community are inspected at a Border Inspection Post (BIP) where Member States' official veterinarians ensure they fulfil all the requirements provided for in the EU legislation.
-More information can be found on the webpages of the Directorate-General for Health and Food Safety.
+More information can be found in the Veterinary border control web section.

 Animals of a lower Community health status cannot transit the Community.

-A general guidance document on EU import requirements for animals and animal products is available on the webpages of the Directorate-General for Health and Food Safety.
+A general guidance document on EU import requirements for animals and animal products is available in the Import Conditions web section.
 Here you can find also more general information on importation into the EU.

 For more detailed information on importation into the EU of poultry and poultry products, please see the relevant heading below.